cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

    genotypes_datasets <- get_smarter_datasets(token, query = list(type="genotypes"))

-Since query accepts ``list``, you can specify the same parameter multiple times (if the endpoints supports this type of query).
+Since query accepts ``list``, you can specify the same parameter multiple times (if the endpoints supports this type of query, see `api docs <https://webserver.ibba.cnr.it/smarter-api/docs/>`_ to get more information).
 For example, if you need only the *foreground genotypes*, you can select dataset like this:

 .. code-block:: r